PrairieTrailDave/SmallBusinessCheckbookWithInvoicing/README.md

 # Small Business Checking with invoicing and tax reports
-A Business Checkbook application with user interface, prints checks, manages invoices and produces 1120 and 1099 reports using an Excel database.
+A Business Checkbook application with user interface, prints checks, manages invoices, track project time, and produces 1120 and 1099 reports using an Excel database.

 This is a quick and dirty checkbook program that I wrote to replace my old QuickBooks program.
 I was tired of QuickBooks constantly telling me to upgrade and I didn't want to pay for the latest version.
 No, I'm not buying the online version either.
 This is NOT AN ACCOUNTING PACKAGE.
 It is a checkbook program.
-This is useful only for CASH ONLY business.
+This is useful only for small business CASH ONLY business.
 This program is NOT a multi-user program.
 It is a single user program.